 If shared hosting appeals to you, but you think there might be something better, you may want to consider VPS (Virtual Private Server) hosting for WordPress.
 A VPS acts like its own isolated server, but it shares a single physical server with other virtual servers.

 But wait!
-You may be wondering: "If a VPS shares a physical server with other virtual servers, how does it differ from shared hosting?
+You may be asking yourself, "If a VPS shares a physical server with other virtual servers, how is it different from shared hosting?"